 Hypokalemic Periodic Paralysis is caused by a genetic mutation which causes a malfunction in certain ion channels in the muscle membrane.
 Ion channels are tiny pores (openings) that allow ions (molecules) of sodium and potassium to move through the cell membrane.
 For the muscles to work properly sodium and potassium ions must be kept in the correct ratio inside and outside the cell.
 When the level of potassium in the blood falls these ion channels fail to regulate the flow of ions properly.
 The ratio of sodium and potassium inside and outside the cell become unbalanced.
 The muscle responds less when asked to move, which is felt as weakness.
 If the imbalance becomes pronounced the muscle quits responding at all, i.e. is paralysed.
 This person with HypoKPP is very sensitive to drops in serum potassium.
 Some patients with HypoKPP may become paralyzed while their potassium levels remain within "normal" limits.

-HypoKPP is inherited in about two of three patients, but not everyone with HypoKPP has symptoms.
+HypoKPP is inherited in about two of three patients, but not everyone with HypoKPP has obvious symptoms.
 Some people have symptoms so mild they are passed off as “tired blood” or “chronic fatigue”, even laziness.
 So a parent may be affected without it being obvious.
-About one in three cases just happen, as a result of a mutation which takes place at conception, like any birth defect.
+About one in three cases happen as a result of a mutation which takes place at conception, like any birth defect.

 Any child of an affected person has a 50% chance of inheriting HypoKPP, but not all who inherit HypoKPP will have symptoms.
 In the same family one child may have mild symptoms, the next may have worse symptoms and others may be unaffected.
 Even identical twins may be affected to different degrees.